redis/redis-doc/topics/faq.md

 with the result that if you have a Redis dataset of 3 GB and just 2 GB of free memory it will fail.

-Setting `overcommit_memory` to 1 says Linux to relax and perform the fork in a more optimistic allocation fashion, and this is indeed what you want for Redis.
+Setting `overcommit_memory` to 1 tells Linux to relax and perform the fork in a more optimistic allocation fashion, and this is indeed what you want for Redis.

-A good source to understand how Linux Virtual Memory work and other alternatives for `overcommit_memory` and `overcommit_ratio` is this classic from Red Hat Magazine, ["Understanding Virtual Memory"][redhatvm].
+A good source to understand how Linux Virtual Memory works and other alternatives for `overcommit_memory` and `overcommit_ratio` is this classic from Red Hat Magazine, ["Understanding Virtual Memory"][redhatvm].
 Beware, this article had `1` and `2` configuration values for `overcommit_memory`